 Of course, but only during the first two weeks of each new thirteen week session.
 Basically we take new students just four times per year.
-If you are interested in Zen Aikido classes, then you will have to wait for this next session.
-(Chances are that when you are reading this, the next class is less than a couple months away … and those couple months will inevitably come and go by.)
+If you are interested in Zen Aikido classes, then you will have to wait for the next session.
+(Chances are that when you are reading this, the next class is less than a couple weeks away … and those couple weeks will inevitably come and go by.)
 Believe me, when you are a regular student, you will be very thankful for this approach.
 Accepting students continuously is great for paying the bills, not so great for assuring quality instruction … and you can see where we put our priorities.

 What if I can’t make all the classes?

 No one will make all the classes.
 The foundation of martial arts training is repetition and practice.
 You will always, always see techniques demonstrated and practiced again and again.
-In addition, their is Open Mat Sunday which can be used almost as a make-up class.
+In addition, there is Open Mat Sunday which can be used almost as a make-up class.

 I have a bad knee (or ankle, neck, hip, shoulder, etc.) Can I still practice Aikido?